mlml/autovot/README.md

 	auto_vot_train_after_fe.py --log=INFO config/VoicedFeFeatures.txt \
 	config/VoicedFeLabels.txt models/VoicedModel_ver2.classifier

-If training is successful you will only see the following output message at the end:
+If training is successful classifier files will be generated in `experiments/models/` and you will see the following output command line message upon completion:

 `[InitialVotTrain] INFO: Training completed.`

 ### Decoding
+**Note:** If you wish to produce predictions in the TextGrids, you may perform Mode 1 decoding using the classifiers produced from Mode 2 training.

 For voiceless: